 Group discussion topics related to business and economy

-The topics related to business and economy can be a little problematic for individuals who aren’t from a commerce background or aren’t interested in business or the GDP, economy, price hikes and any other topic related to finance or people who are not a regular newspaper reader.
+The topics related to business and economy can be a little problematic for individuals who aren’t from a commerce background or aren’t interested in business or the GDP, economy, price hikes and any other topic related to finance or people who are not regular newspaper readers.

 To prepare for this, you need to get your concepts right and you must also understand the logic behind different economic trends and their implications.